What can I do to brighten, and whiten my yellow teeth?

 What Causes White Spots On Teeth

 White spots frequently occur after a patient has worn traditional metal braces.
-These spots are signs of places that food or debris were trapped and caused enamel erosion.
-It is also possible to develop white spots on your teeth from poor oral hygiene, plaque buildup, illness or trauma.
+These spots are signs of places where food or debris was trapped and caused enamel erosion.
+It is also possible to develop white spots on your teeth from poor oral hygiene, plaque buildup, illness, or trauma.
 Fluorosis, hypoplasia, hypocalcification, and the use of Tetracycline can all cause white spots.

 White spots are a cosmetic concern but may also indicate tooth decay.
 Visit our dentist office if you have many white spots on your teeth.
 Early diagnosis can offer better results with conservative dental care.

 Yellow Teeth Treatment Options